Are Deer Antlers For Dogs A Good Chew Toy?

 If you have a Labrador Retriever or Golden Retriever in your house then you probably run into some of the same issues we do with Dublin, our yellow lab, Stetson, our black lab, or Raven, our Golden Retriever.

-Those three just love to chew up their dog toys, treats, chews, bully sticks (we like, recommend, and use bully sticks more than any other chew)…you name it, they chew it.
+Those three just love to chew up their dog toys, treats, chews, beef collagen sticks, bully sticks…you name it, they chew it.

-In fact, Stetson can chew up a 12-inch bully stick in less than 5 minutes!
+In fact, Raven can chew up a 12-inch collagen stick in less than 10 minutes!

 That’s the same stick that used to take Dublin 2 weeks to polish off (now it takes him about a half-hour).